Do I need disability coverage?

 Misconception #6: Others will help provide for me and my family until I’m back on my feet.

-The reality: One of the biggest blessings in church life is your church family.
+The facts: One of the biggest blessings in church life is your church family.
 In the event of a disability, those around you — your ministry colleagues, congregation and loved ones — will likely offer support early on.
 They may bring meals, do yard work or provide rides to health appointments.
 However, disabilities can be lengthy, and resources may be stretched too thin to sustain the level of support you’ll need.

 Misconception #7: I’m not at risk of becoming disabled.